gpesleta/portfolio/_pages/about.md

 ## EDUCATION

 #### MASTER OF SCIENCE IN DATA SCIENCE
-Asian Institute of Management\
+Asian Institute of Management<br\>
-Date of Graduation: July 2020\
+Date of Graduation: July 2020<br\>
-Capstone Project: Development of an AI-Enabled Lead Scoring and Recommender System: Targeting New Prospects and Identifying Potential Services for Existing Clients\
+Capstone Project: Development of an AI-Enabled Lead Scoring and Recommender System: Targeting New Prospects and Identifying Potential Services for Existing Clients

 #### MASTER OF SCIENCE IN PHYSICS
-University of the Philippines Diliman\
+University of the Philippines Diliman<br\>
-April 2009\
+April 2009

 #### BACHELOR OF SCIENCE IN APPLIED PHYSICS
-University of the Philippines Diliman\
+University of the Philippines Diliman<br\>
-April 2007\
+April 2007

 ## WORK EXPERIENCE